10up/headstartwp/site/documentation/01-Getting Started/headless-config.md

 ## customPostTypes

-To add support for cusotm post types, add your custom post type to the `customPostTypes` setting in `headless.config.js`.
+To add support for custom post types, add your custom post type to the `customPostTypes` setting in `headless.config.js`.

 ```js
 // src/headless.config.js